Israel - The future

 while we wait for the Palestinians to change,

-it seems that a military/security solution
+it seems that a security solution

-is the way forward.
+is the only way forward

-- Peace?
+Peace?
 No chance

-- argues that nothing can be done with
+by Benny Morris, 21 February 2002, argues that nothing can be done with

 the current generation of Palestinians.

-Telling the Truth about the Palestinians
+Telling the Truth about the Palestinians,

 He says there is no free speech under Arafat